haibojin001/InductArena/README.md

 # Reasoning Can Hurt the Inductive Abilities of Large Language Models

-This repository contains the official codebase for **Reasoning Can Hurt the Inductive Abilities of Large Language Models**.
+This repository contains the official codebase for **Reasoning Can Hurt the Inductive Abilities of Large Language Models**.This repository contains the official codebase for **Reasoning Can Hurt the Inductive Abilities of Large Language Models**, which introduces four game-based tasks to evaluate inductive reasoning in large language models (LLMs).
+Each task presents gameplay governed by both Normal Rules (NRs) and Special Rules (SRs), which the model must infer from observation.

 # Update
 - **2025-05-29**: Initial release of the repository.